phkhanhtrinh23/livel_application/README.md

 ### Introduction

 Our project is called **Livel**.
-This is an application on **live travelling** which helps people travel online and broadcast the journey on the Internet.
+This is an application on **live traveling** which helps people travel online and broadcast the journey on the Internet.

 Our team aims to create a mobile application which helps the global tourism industry cope with negative economic impacts of the COVID-19 pandemic.